This post was last updated on October 28, 2024.

 For example, your CSM tells you about the customers who haven’t used your product/service for the past few weeks.
 Consider them a part of the customers who might churn.

-See how easy things can get to improve subscription renewal rate if you utilize data-powered business intelligence?
+Do you see how easy things can be if you utilize data-powered business intelligence to improve subscription renewal rates?

 2. Analyze External Business Environment

+- Competitors: A new market entrant can disrupt the way a niche conducts business.
 Even if your customers are happy with your products/services, there are possibilities that some of your competitors might drop their prices to obtain a large chunk of market share.

 3. Offer Incremental Promotions

 It’s hard to resist offers.
-When you’ve identified the customers who are not likely to renew their subscription, you need to come up with a strategy to convince them to continue their subscriptions.
+When you’ve identified the customers who are not likely to renew their subscriptions, you need to come up with a strategy to convince them to continue their subscriptions.
 This is the only way to improve your subscription renewal rates.

 But how do you do that?